Tharparkar: Hindu temples

+Castes & tribes

 As in the rest of Sindh, most Hindus, especially in rural areas, were the lower caste poor who could not afford to move to India.
 Over two-thirds of Hindus are Scheduled Castes, which form 28.05% of the entire district's population.
 This is itself as underestimate as many Scheduled Castes put their religion as generically 'Hindu' rather than Scheduled Caste.
 The various Hindu communities are: